dalibo/emaj/docs/en/extractionFunctions.rst

 As this function may generate large or very large files (of course depending on tables sizes), it is user's responsibility to provide a sufficient disk space.

-The structure of log tables is directly derived from the structure of the related application  table.
-The log tables contain the same columns with the same type.
-But they also have some additional technical columns:

-The structure of log tables is described :ref:`here <logTableStructure>`.
+The log tables structure is described :ref:`here <logTableStructure>`.